Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: A Taxonomy of Mixed Reality Hybrid User Interfaces

 \ro{Reproducing reality \& virtual reality.} To avoid limiting our survey to currently available technologies, we also considered systems that simulate or reproduce reality, such as VST HWDs.
 Such device combinations are commonly used to overcome the limitations of current OST AR HWDs (\eg increased field of view~\cite{normand2018enlarging}, avoiding different focal planes~\cite{grubert2023text, wieland2024push2ar}), evaluate systems in scenarios that are difficult to reproduce in reality~\cite{jetter2020vr} (\eg supermarkets~\cite{eichhorn2023shopping}), or even simulate hardware capabilities that were not feasible at the time of publication (\eg (transparent) tablets~\cite{krug2022clear, szalavari1997personal}).
-Although this can negate some of the benefits of \replace{aHUIs}{\hui{}s} (\eg high-resolution displays of current mobile devices are limited by the clarity of VST HWDs), their conceptual application design contains valuable insights for the complementary use of \components{}, regardless of the technology used.
+Although this can negate some of the benefits of \hui{}s (\eg high-resolution displays of current mobile devices are limited by the clarity of VST HWDs), their conceptual application design contains valuable insights for the complementary use of \components{}, regardless of the technology used.
 By extension, we consider combinations that employ a VR environment if they demonstrate complementary use of \components{} according to our \textit{attributes}, such as using a tablet in VR~\cite{surale2019tabletinvr, drey2020vrsketchin}.
 In contrast, we excluded papers that did not fulfill our \textit{attributes}, such as ones that do not establish a mutual dependency between the virtual environment and the simulated device~\cite{eichhorn2023shopping}.

-\ro{Tangible interaction without visual output.} Mobile devices combined with AR HWDs have great potential for tangible interaction techniques that do not necessarily rely on the device's visual output~\cite{stellmacher2024exploring}.
-This can be useful to extend the interaction design space. \remove{of aHUIs} However, as they do not fulfill our \textit{attributes} (\ie standalone 2D \component{}), we excluded records that do not rely on the mobile device's screen.
-We see such systems in another subset of \hui{}s, at the intersection between the broader field of \hui{}s and \textit{tangible interaction}~\cite{ishii2008tangible}, which map digital interactions to dedicated real-world objects.
+\ro{Tangible interaction without visual output.} Mobile devices combined with AR HWDs have potential for tangible interaction techniques that do not necessarily rely on the device's visual output~\cite{stellmacher2024exploring}.
+This can be useful to extend the interaction design space.
+However, as they do not fulfill our \textit{attributes} (\ie standalone 2D \component{}), we excluded records that do not rely on the mobile device's screen.
+We see such systems in another subset of \hui{}s, at the intersection of the broader field of \hui{}s and \textit{tangible interaction}~\cite{ishii2008tangible}, which map digital interactions to real-world objects.